-The mental and physical strain of the pandemic – which is now stretching into its 20th month – has certainly taken its toll on our ability to sustain a life of peace, happiness, and positivity.
+As the pandemic stretches into its 20th month, the mental and physical strain of it all has certainly taken its toll on our ability to sustain a life of peace, happiness, and positivity.

-As we wind down 2021, (hard to believe we are saying that!), paving your own individual path to a more positive, uplifting life within a ‘new’ world, is crucial to sustaining your inner peace and happiness.
+As we wind down 2021, (hard to believe we are already saying that), paving your own individual path to a more positive, uplifting life within a ‘new’ world, is crucial to sustaining your inner peace and happiness.

 And that path is most certainly not linear.
 It has bumps, curves, sharp turns, and at times, roadblocks that are seemingly impossible to overcome.
 (No pun intended)